 Light can be controlled by metallic structures in a similar manner as radio waves by a conventional antenna.
 To achieve this aim, the dimensions of these optical nanoantennas have to be comparable or smaller than the wavelength, going from a few hundred nanometers to even subnanometer features.
 From a physical perspective, their main difference with conventional antennas is the possibility to excite strong resonances of the free electrons of the metal that are called plasmon modes.
-Furthermore, when many plasmonic structures are combined new kind of artificial 'metamaterials' with previously unknown optical properties can be obtained.

 Supervisor: Ruben Esteban.